20% Off your first consulting service!

 5.5 Square Threads

-Square threads are strong but hard to make and align.
+This is the reason square threads are stronger.
+But they are hard to make and align.

-• Applications: Plumbing, gas systems, oil & chemical pipes
+• There are several uses of it, such as plumbing, gas systems, oil & chemical pipes

 5.7 Trapezoidal Threads